binnie51/movie-watchlist/README.md

 ## User Story

 As a user, I can browse/search movie by title, view posters images, read a synopsis and play a trailer.
-Based on my findings, I will be able to "like" movies by clicking an icon and add titles to a watchlist by clicking "add to watchlist".
+Based on my findings, I will be able to add titles to a watchlist by clicking "add to watchlist".
 I can view my selections by clicking on "my watchlist".

 ## Acceptance Criteria